arielchuri/forglory/crystalcastles/crystalcastles.md

 The participants in a *chase scene* are divided into as few groups as possible.
 Usually, hunters and quarry.
+A chase scene is a series of short of scenes.
+The chase die keeps track of the scenes.
+It may start on any number but, on 7, the chase scene is over.
+Usually, because the quarry escapes.
 Each group gets a die.
 Chase scenes are similar to combat enounters.
 Characters fight and make ability checks as they move down a line of discrete locations.